Gaz-Powell/ecommerce-test/README.md

 The solution is based around an ASP.NET Core web API with supporting .NET class libraries as this is what I'm most familiar with.

-I would normally develop using feature branches similar to the process described in the [Atlassian Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) article, but rather than in this test where I've committed all changes in a single commit to `main`.
+I would normally develop using feature branches similar to the process described in the [Atlassian Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) article, rather than in this test where I've committed all changes in a single commit to `main`.

 ## Assumptions